timlestander/ccc-server/README.md

 # Start server

 The server is started by running `node index.js`.
-All postgres models, associations etc. are created and also seeded with some dummy data.
+All postgres models, associations etc. are created through the sequelize ORM and also seeded with some dummy data.